ntsystemsit/ntsystemsit.github.io/_posts/2016-10-28-introducing-tak.md

 More information about the PowerShell Gallery can be found in the [FAQ](https://msdn.microsoft.com/en-us/powershell/gallery/psgallery/psgallery_faqs)

-Give it a try, and, ~if~ when you spot a bug or have an idea for improvement, just create in a pull request.
+Give it a try, and, if you spot a bug or have an idea for improvement, just create in a pull request.

 So long,
 Tom